robtweed/qewd-baseline/INTERACTIVE.md

 Save this file.

-Now, when you first create a new application folder within the *qewd-apps* folder, you must restart the QEWD Container, because this folder is read by QEWD's Master Process only when it starts up.
+**NOTE**: when you first create a new application folder within the *qewd-apps* folder, you must restart the QEWD Container, because this folder is read by QEWD's Master Process only when it starts up.

 So, stop and restart the QEWD Container: